August 17, 2020 15 min read

 Chloride is the major anion (negatively charged ion) found in the fluid outside of cells and in the blood.
 An anion is the negatively charged part of certain substances such as table salt (sodium chloride or NaCl) when dissolved in liquid.
 Chloride plays a role in helping the body maintain a normal balance of fluids.

-Increased chloride (hyperchloremia): Elevations in chloride may be seen in diarrhea, certain kidney diseases, and sometimes in overactivity of the parathyroid glands.
+Increased chloride (hyperchloremia) may be seen in diarrhea, certain kidney diseases, and sometimes in overactivity of the parathyroid glands.

 The normal serum range for chloride is 98 - 108 mmol/L.